If you're struggling to get pregnant, here are 10 reasons you may be having trouble.

 Having problems knowing when you’re ovulating?
 Either you’re struggling to work it out properly or just don’t know where to start.

 It’s absolutely crucial when trying for a baby that you have sex when the egg, and your whole body, is ready to be fertilised and the only way you’ll know this for sure is to know what happens during ovulation and what your cycle is.
-Or you could have sex every day just in case!

 Our Ovulation date calculator helps you work out when you’re most fertile.